Julioxfiles/git-commands/README.md

 ### Modification Area (or Working Area).

-When a file has been created or modified with Visual Studio Code or any other editor and it is into your proyect folder but you have not yet applied the following command to pass it to the staging area.
+When a file has been created or modified with Visual Studio Code or any other editor and it is into your project folder but you have not yet applied the following command to pass it to the staging area.

 To pass your file or files to the staging area.
 ```